ro31337/libretaxi/doc/GETTING-STARTED.md

 cp settings-sample.js settings.js
 ```

-Command above will copy sample settings to settings.
-It's mandatory to have your own `settings.js`.
+Command above will copy sample settings to settings. 'settings.js' is where you will store your unique key for Firebase, Telegram, and Google Maps.
+The bot will not work unless you have modified 'settings.js` with your own information.

 In this file you'll see your pre-defined database connection.
 It should work, but make sure you have your own credentials file.